SathwikPerla/ScrollStamp/README.md

 **Solutions:**
 1. Refresh the page
+2. ensure your cursor isnt on the website url when pressing a bookmark
-2. Check if you're on a supported platform
+3. Check if you're on a supported platform
-3. Disable and re-enable the extension
+4. Disable and re-enable the extension
-4. Check for conflicts with other extensions
+5. Check for conflicts with other extensions
 </details>

 <details>